GUIDE 2024

 The pandemic forced millions of employees to work remotely and accelerated the move toward remote work.
 Numerous companies have elected to make this move a permanent feature of their business models.

-The pandemic also accelerated the size of the freelance economy: many skilled workers who were laid off started to freelance, and many who were at home due to lockdown started taking on freelance jobs.
+The pandemic also accelerated the size of the freelance economy: many skilled workers who were laid off started to freelance, and many who were at home due to the lockdown started taking on freelance jobs.

 The freelance economy is still growing, with freelancers expected to make up the majority of the U.S. workforce by 2027.